Welcome to the JU NROTC Website

 On 23 September 1971, the first NROTC Unit in the State of Florida was formally dedicated during ceremonies at Jacksonville University.
 The Secretary of the Navy had approved its establishment 05 April 1971.
 The first class, consisting of 43 Midshipmen, began their training on 01 September.
 The guest of honor at the dedication ceremony was the Honorable James E. Johnson, Assistant Secretary of the Navy for Manpower and Reserve Affairs.
 Speaking to the assembled Midshipmen and guests, Secretary Johnson called attention to the city of Jacksonville as a natural place for Florida's first NROTC Unit because of the community's long tradition of support for the U.S. Navy.
 He also reminded the 43 new Midshipmen to take a positive approach to their future and to be proud of their roles in the Navy and Marine Corps.
 "You must recognize that this is your country," he said.
 "Be proud to be an American and be proud to be a flag waver."
 Forty-two years later, Jacksonville University and the NROTC Unit continue to work together to instill and support the same strong bond of pride and community in all Midshipmen.

-Jacksonville University is one of four Florida universities among sixty-three colleges and universities in the United States which offer NROTC training.
-The NROTC Unit has commissioned over 1,250 Navy Ensigns and Marine Corps Second Lieutenants for service in the wide variety of warfare specialties including Surface Warfare, Submarine Warfare, Naval Aviation, Nuclear Power and the many Marine Corps Military Occupational Specialties (MOS's).
+Jacksonville University is one of four Florida universities among sixty-three colleges and universities in the United States which sponsor NROTC training.
+The NROTC Unit has commissioned over 1,250 Navy Ensigns and Marine Corps Second Lieutenants for service in the wide variety of warfare specialties including Surface Warfare, Submarine Warfare, Naval Aviation, Nuclear Power and across the spectrum of Marine Corps Military Occupational Specialties (MOS's).

-The Jacksonville University NROTC Unit is located in a hub of naval facilities including Naval Station Mayport, Naval Aviation Depot (NADEP), Naval Air Station Jacksonville and Naval Station Kings Bay, Georgia.
-Likewise, the Jacksonville University NROTC Unit capitalizes on various community educational institutions including Jacksonville University (JU), University of North Florida (UNF) and Florida State College at Jacksonville (FSCJ).
-This produces a wide variety of academic curricula.
-These educational and naval resources place the Jacksonville University NROTC Unit as a premier location for both learning and indoctrination into the military.
+The Jacksonville University NROTC Unit is located in a hub of naval facilities including Naval Station Mayport, Naval Air Station Jacksonville and Naval Station Kings Bay, Georgia.
+Likewise, the Jacksonville University NROTC Unit capitalizes on various community educational institutions including Jacksonville University (JU), University of North Florida (UNF) and Florida State College at Jacksonville (FSCJ), producing a wide variety of academic curricula.
+These educational and naval resources position the Jacksonville University NROTC Unit as a premier location for both learning and indoctrination into the sea services.
 For current active-duty service members, Jacksonville's military infrastructure provides ample support and services in addition to quality civilian education.

-You are embarking on an ambitious and important mission here at the Jacksonville University NROTC Unit.
-Whether you come here to provide support of or to participate in a commissioning program, your years here will be the most demanding yet rewarding of your career.
-Congratulations on your decision to help the Jacksonville University NROTC Unit become the best that it can be!
+You are embarking on an ambitious and critical mission here at the Jacksonville University NROTC Unit.
+Whether you are here to provide support or to earn a commssion, your years here will be the most demanding yet satisfying of your career.
+Congratulations on your decision to join the Jacksonville University NROTC; serving our nation is a honor and a rewarding challenge.

 Professor of Naval Science